-The results show that the aircraft noise at the site arises mainly from aircraft departing both towards the west and to the east.
-The variation of aircraft noise levels from month to month, and from hour to hour throughout the day has been examined.
+The results show that the aircraft noise at the site arises mainly from aircraft departing to the east (and mainly on route 08SFD) together with some noise from aircraft arriving from the east.

 The noise climate at the site has been placed into context by comparisons with published aircraft noise contours, with the results of the 2000 National Noise Incidence Study, and with World Health Organisation Guidelines for Community Noise.